Sawyer-Powell/chatgcc/README.md

 ## Available work

 Currently, this "compiler" can only linke to the C standard library.
-It might be possible to ask ChatGPT to also generate the linking flags for `gcc` to generate the executable.
+It's likely we can get ChatGPT to also generate the linking flags for `gcc` to build the executable.